 You can read the entire Indiana Court of Appeals’ opinion here:

 The lawyers at Camden & Meridew, P.C. are experienced in the areas of tax law, family law, litigation, consumer law, criminal law, and bankruptcy.
-To speak with family law attorneys Julie Camden or Mary Phillips, call 317-770-0000 or complete our online contact form today.
+To speak with family law attorney Julie Camden, call 317-770-0000 or complete our online contact form today.

 This website supplies general information about the law but it is provided for informational purposes only.
 This content does not create an attorney-client relationship and more importantly is not meant to constitute legal advice.
 You should not act on any of the information contained herein without first consulting an attorney.